Analysis: 5 takeaways from the Democratic debate

 Sanders evokes Obama

-It was a role reversal: When Biden tore into Sanders for opposing the 2007 immigration bill that would have granted undocumented people a pathway to citizenship, Sanders name-checked President Barack Obama in reference to the so-called Dorgan amendment that gutted the guest-worker program and ultimately derailed the measure in the Senate.
+It was a role reversal: When Biden tore into Sanders for opposing the 2007 immigration bill that would have granted undocumented people a pathway to citizenship, Sanders name-checked President Barack Obama in reference to the so-called Dorgan amendment, which gutted the guest-worker program and ultimately derailed the measure in the Senate.

 "Y'know who voted with me on that one, Joe?
 Barack Obama," Sanders said.

-He was correct that then-senator Obama voted for the amendment, but neglected to mention what happened next: Obama voted “yes” to advance the legislation to a final vote, while Sanders voted “no” and joined the coalition that killed it.
+He was correct that Obama, then in the Senate, voted for the amendment, but he neglected to mention what happened next: Obama voted "yes" to advance the legislation to a final vote, while Sanders voted "no" and joined the coalition that killed it.

 Team Trump was watching Biden

-The Trump campaign kept an eagle eye on Biden during the debate in the hope of amassing an opposition-research file on their likely general election opponent.
-They've paid special attention to his verbal stumbles in recent public events, and delighted Sunday in pointing out mid-debate that the former vice president, who overcame a speech impediment as a young man, got tongue-tied early on and called the H1N1 virus the "N1H1" virus.
+The Trump campaign kept an eagle eye on Biden during the debate in the hope of amassing an opposition research file on its likely general election opponent.
+It has paid special attention to his verbal stumbles in recent public events, and it delighted Sunday in pointing out mid-debate that the former vice president, who overcame a speech impediment as a young man, got tongue-tied early on and called the H1N1 virus the "N1H1" virus.

-A Trump aide also highlighted Biden's suggestion that he'd limit deportations to people who have committed felonies, a sign that the president may try to weaponize the issue this fall.
+An aide to President Donald Trump also highlighted Biden's suggestion that he'd limit deportations to people who have committed felonies, a sign that the president may try to weaponize the issue in the fall.